-- Option 1: Free build with pattern blocks. - Option 2: Cut out the 12 cards on the following page, and separate into two piles.
+- Option 1: Free build with Upscale Pattern Blocks. - Option 2: Cut out the 12 cards on the following page, and separate into two piles.
 For a basic building challenge, a student picks a card at random, and then builds according to what is on the card.